hitori1403/static-binaries/README.md

 # static-binaries
-Some Linux static binaries compiled by me.
+Some static binaries compiled by me.